datastaxdevs/advanced-cdc-for-astra/Lab1/02-start-gitpod.md

     "camp-constellation/default"
     ```

+1. Open the terminal session named 'Elasticsearch', from the lower right corner

+1. The output should show a license key, select and copy that key to clipboard

+1. Open the terminal session named 'Kibana', from the lower right corner

+1. Click the link displaied to open the Kibana dashboard.
+It will ask for the key you previously copied.
+Paste and submit the key.

+1. The two services will be connected and Kibana will redirect to its main dashboard

 ## Summary

 Your GitPod environment has configured the Pulsar binaries to interact with your Astra Streaming Pulsar broker, you have a working cqlsh session with your Astra DB, and you have a publicly accessible, configured ELK stack.